augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Also this function outputs the **approximate posterior means and variances** of the coefficients in **β**.
 Moreover, we also compute the **approximate predictive probabilities** for the 33 units using the exact formula in Section 2.1 of the article.

-As above, the **running times** of the algorithm and of the inference part are monitored.
+As done before, the **running times** of the algorithm and of the inference part are monitored.

 ``` r
 # get optimal parameters and moments